james-stevens/powerdns-webui/README.md

 * **Servers** - contact PowerDNS Servers directly, or indirectly though a web proxy, HTTP or HTTPS (see `Browser Security Restrictions` below)
 * **Zones** - Add, View, Remove, Sign, Unsign, Force NOTIFY, Rectify, Download in RFC format, force update (slave only)
-* **Metadata** - Add, Edit, Remove Metadata items or individual values, with some local validation, including picking drop-downs where specific metadata items have a limited range of values
+* **Metadata** - Add, Edit, Remove Metadata items or individual values, with some clientside validation, including picking drop-downs where specific metadata items have a limited range of values
 * **Hosts/names** - Master or Native only - Add, Edit, Remove RRs / RR-Sets with some clientside validation, Change the TTL of an RR-Set.
 Copy records, including between zones, by renaming the RR-Set
 * **TSIG Keys** - Add, Regenerate, Remove, click to copy name or digest to clipboard.
-NOTE: Adding multiple TSIG keys, of different algorythms, does not work in v4.2.0
+NOTE: Adding multiple TSIG keys, of different algorythms, does not work in PowerDNS v4.2.0
 * **Search** - quick access to native search facility, with click-through to records / zones
 * **Navigation** - fully functional BACK button, link to open any page in a new tab (or link you can email etc)
 * **DNSSEC**
 	* Sign an unsigned zone - NSEC or NSEC3, KSK+ZSK or CSK, any algorythm & key lengths
-	* Unsign a signed zone - NOTE: removing the NSEC3 param record using the Rest/API does not work in v4.2.0
+	* Unsign a signed zone - NOTE: removing the NSEC3 param record using the Rest/API does not work in PowerDNS v4.2.0
 	* Step-by-Step one-button CSK, KSK or ZSK key roll-over
 	* Add, Remove, Activate / Deactivate individual keys
-	* DS digest, click to copy sigest to clipboard
+	* DS digest, click to copy digest to clipboard
 	* Convert NSEC to NSEC3 or vice versa.
-NOTE: removing the NSEC3 param record using the Rest/API does not work in v4.2.0
+NOTE: removing the NSEC3 param record using the Rest/API does not work in PowerDNS v4.2.0
 	* NSEC3PARAM roll-over - Yeah, some people like to do it.
 What can you say.
 * **Stats** - ability to view all server stats data, including breaking out data presented in lists